jsthomas/tidy_email/README.md

 ## Examples

-Each backend module (Mailgun, Sendgrid, and SMTP) contains a folder of examples.
+Each backend module (Mailgun, SendGrid, and SMTP) contains a folder of examples.
 To run an example, copy the relevant `send.sh.template` file to `send.sh` and populate the missing environment variables.
 Running `./send.sh` should print: